Diocletian: Maximian made Augustus

 In the East, Diocletian engaged in diplomacy with desert tribes in the regions between Rome and Persia.
 He might have been attempting to persuade them to ally themselves with Rome, thus reviving the old, Rome-friendly, Palmyrene sphere of influence, or to reduce the frequency of their incursions.
 No details survive for these events.
-Some of the princes of these states were Persian client kings, a disturbing fact in light of increasing tensions with the Sassanids.
+Some of the princes of these states were Persian client kings, a disturbing fact for the Romans in light of increasing tensions with the Sassanids.
 In the West, Maximian lost the fleet built in 288 and 289, probably in the early spring of 290.
 The panegyrist who refers to the loss suggests that its cause was a storm, but this might have been an attempt to conceal an embarrassing military defeat.
 Diocletian broke off his tour of the Eastern provinces soon thereafter.
 He returned with haste to the West, reaching Emesa by 10 May 290, and Sirmium on the Danube by 1 July 290.

 Diocletian met Maximian in Milan either in late December 290 or January 291.
 The meeting was undertaken with a sense of solemn pageantry.
 The emperors spent most of their time in public appearances.
 It has been surmised that the ceremonies were arranged to demonstrate Diocletian's continuing support for his faltering colleague.
 A deputation from the Roman Senate met with the emperors, renewing its infrequent contact with the Imperial office.
 The choice of Milan over Rome further snubbed the capital's pride.
 But then it was already a long-established practice that Rome itself was only a ceremonial capital, as the actual seat of the Imperial administration was determined by the needs of defense.
 Long before Diocletian, Gallienus (r.
 253–68) had chosen Milan for his headquarters.
 If the panegyric detailing the ceremony implied that the true center of the empire was not Rome, but where the emperor sat ("...the capital of the empire appeared to be there, where the two emperors met"), it simply echoed what had already been stated by the historian Herodian in the early third century: "Rome is where the emperor is".
 During the meeting, decisions on matters of politics and war were probably made in secret.
 The Augusti would not meet again until 303.